ZacharyGeurts/universal_equation/README.md

 <BR />
 WIP - Current designing and updating the program.<BR />
 Do not resize or it will crash.
 Not critical for me to fix yet<BR />
+Modify src/main.cpp if you need it bigger or smaller.<BR />
 Like an idiot I made a custom Vulkan backend instead of flat SDL3, so it has become more complicated than necessary.<BR />
 I enjoy my idiocy however 😊, or I would be on SDL2 and OpenGL<BR />
 <BR />